Skip to main content

 • By rate cards

-Adjust the date range as needed and click Download .xls report.
+Adjust the date range if needed, then click Download .xls report to export the data.

 Here's an example of a vendor report by tasks:

-Please note that if an assignee was added to a task but made no contributions, s/he will not be added to the report for that task.
+If an assignee was added to a task but didn’t make any contributions, they won’t appear in the report for that task.

 Did this answer your question?